junedgit/note-app/README.md

+# Basic Notes app

+## a basic note app with crud functionality which is mobile responsive.

+### below is documentation to use this app

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).